OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/refresh-rest-service.md

 tags: support-Integrations_Extensions
 ---

-# Refresh a REST Web Service
+# Refresh a REST web service

-To change the services consumed from a REST API or to modify the list of consumed REST API methods, refresh the service in Service Studio:
+To change the services consumed from a REST API or to modify the list of consumed REST API methods, you can refresh the service in Service Studio.
+An earlier approach to updating a single method, described later in this article, is still valid.
+However, the refresh option is easier to use and the recommended approach.

+To refresh a REST API service:

 1. In the **Logic** tab, expand the **Integrations** folder and then **REST**.

 2. Under **REST**, right-click the REST API and select **Refresh REST API...**.
-In this example, the REST API is called **SoccerTeam**.
+In this example, the name of the REST API is **SoccerTeam**.

     ![](images/ss-rest-refresh-1.png)